simonsedge/simonsedge/README.md

 thought about studying mathematics, but i wasn't so keen on going to college so i wanted something that would open some doors in the future and not demand too much of my time.

-so because i had a perfect maths score and my high school average was good, i was accepted in the most prestigious finance university in the country - this was certainly a factor in deciding to enroll in college as i felt it was an opportunity not anyone could have.
+so because i had a perfect maths score and my high school average was good, i was accepted into the country's most prestigious finance university in the country, which definitely influenced my decision to enroll, as i saw it as an opportunity of dificult access.

 in retrospect, without a doubt, i should've decided on computer science/software engineering or maths for my bachelors degree.